HealthFree

 Frequently Asked Questions

-What is Clark's Rule?
+What is Clark's Rule for pediatric dosing?

-When is Young's Rule used?
+When is Young's Rule used instead of weight-based dosing?

-Can I use this for all medications?
+Can I use this calculator for all pediatric medications?

 Secure and Private